qemu/seabios/docs/Memory_Model.md

 Common memory used at run-time
 ==============================

-There are several memory areas that the SeaBIOS "runtime" [phase](Execution and code flow) makes use of:
+There are several memory areas that the AyeBIOS "runtime" [phase](Execution and code flow) makes use of:

 * 0x000000-0x000400: Interrupt descriptor table (IDT).
 This area defines 256 interrupt vectors as defined by the Intel CPU specification for 16bit irq handlers.
 This area is read/writable at runtime and can be accessed from 16bit real mode and 16bit bigreal mode calls.
-SeaBIOS only uses this area to maintain compatibility with legacy systems.
+AyeBIOS only uses this area to maintain compatibility with legacy systems.

 * 0x000400-0x000500: BIOS Data Area (BDA).
 This area contains various legacy flags and attributes.
 The area is read/writable at runtime and can be accessed from 16bit real mode and 16bit bigreal mode calls.
-SeaBIOS only uses this area to maintain compatibility with legacy systems.
+AyeBIOS only uses this area to maintain compatibility with legacy systems.

 * 0x09FC00-0x0A0000 (typical): Extended BIOS Data Area (EBDA).
 This area contains a few legacy flags and attributes.
-The area is typically located at 0x9FC00, but it can be moved by option roms, by legacy operating systems, and by SeaBIOS if CONFIG_MALLOC_UPPERMEMORY is not set.
+The area is typically located at 0x9FC00, but it can be moved by option roms, by legacy operating systems, and by AyeBIOS if CONFIG_MALLOC_UPPERMEMORY is not set.
 Its actual location is determined by a pointer in the BDA.
 The area is read/writable at runtime and can be accessed from 16bit real mode and 16bit bigreal mode calls.
-SeaBIOS only uses this area to maintain compatibility with legacy systems.
+AyeBIOS only uses this area to maintain compatibility with legacy systems.

 * 0x0E0000-0x0F0000 (typical): "low" memory.
-This area is used for custom read/writable storage internal to SeaBIOS.
+This area is used for custom read/writable storage internal to AyeBIOS.
 The area is read/writable at runtime and can be accessed from 16bit real mode and 16bit bigreal mode calls.
 The area is typically located at the end of the e-segment, but the build may position it anywhere in the